Marlin-MTFox/assemblies-crafting-for-tbaMUD/README.md

 any item named anvil or forge will work with smelt and smith

 fish are defined as type, so cant be food.
-I thouoght one could add in cooking to make them into food
+I thought one could add in cooking to make them into food

-ores, seeds, and fish are added in through oedit. be sue to fill in the 4 values
+ores, seeds, and fish are added in through oedit. be sure to fill in the 4 values

 setup some mineshafts, the exits will reset on a sector mineshaft room, so no neeed to make any. once you create some ores they should self populate.